WiFi Sensing

-Wi-Fi Sensing (also referred to as WLAN Sensing) is a technology that uses existing Wi-Fi signals for the purpose of detecting events or changes such as motion, gesture recognition, and biometric measurement (e.g. breathing).
+Wi-Fi Sensing (also referred to as WLAN Sensing or 802.11bf) is a technology that uses existing Wi-Fi signals for the purpose of detecting events or changes such as motion, gesture recognition, and biometric measurements (e.g. breathing).
 Wi-Fi Sensing allows for the utilization of conventional Wi-Fi transceiver hardware and Radio Frequency (RF) spectrum for both communication and sensing purposes.

 The integration of communication and sensing functionalities within mobile networking technology constitutes a large area of exploration and is commonly referred to as Joint Communications and radar/radio Sensing (JCAS).
 This convergence of technologies presents an opportunity to harness pre-existing hardware and infrastructure, fostering the emergence of novel services, while facilitating a higher level of interaction with networked devices (e.g. IoT and automation).

 Wi-Fi technology operates across multiple frequency bands, Broadly categorized into two groups: (a) sub-7 GHz (including 2.4 GHz, 5 GHz and 6 GHz) and (b) 60 GHz.
 Common Wi-Fi routers and IoT devices (including those compliant with IEEE 802.11n/ac/ax/be, or Wi-Fi 4/5/6/7) predominantly operate within the sub-7 GHz range.
 The widespread global adoption of these frequencies has at times resulted in pronounced network congestion, particularly in the 2.4 GHz and 5 GHz bands.
 Consequently, the 6 GHz band, characterized by reduced congestion and reduced latency, has been introduced.
 Separately, a new branch of Wi-Fi, called WiGig, operates at 60 GHz supporting higher data rates over very short distances through wider bandwidth (including IEEE 802.11ad/aj/ay).
 These two groups provide a unique range of possible use cases dependent on the physical electro-magnetic propagation properties, approved power levels, and allocated bandwidth resources.

 The features of this technology can be broadly categorized into four domains: